Painters have a brush, sculptors have a chisel, surgeons have a scalpel, and conductors have a baton—and leaders have language.

 For leaders, language is a vehicle for making decisions, resolving disputes, enacting practices, measuring results, and sharing innovation and creativity.

 Like any other language, the language of leadership has to be learned, honed, and practiced.
+Here are a few ways in which the secret language of leaders, truly matter:

 The roots of language are logos, ethos, and pathos—the division first coined by Aristotle.
 We can think of them as an open mind, open will, and open heart.